OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-05.md

 ## Jeremiah 5:30

-“An appalling and horrible thing has happened in the land:
+“A shocking and dreadful thing has occurred in the land:

 ## Jeremiah 5:31